-That’s why God, after 1,500 years, finally sent Jesus, His Son, as a Man to represent us, and do and fulfil in full every single bit of the law that none of us ever could.
+That’s why God, after 1,500 years, finally sent His Son Jesus as a Man to represent us, and do for us everything that none of us ever could.

-Jesus fulfilled the law in full, permanently, for us, that God would always see us who are in Christ as perfect and righteously blameless, because He sees us always in the perfection of His Son.
+Jesus fulfilled the law in full for us once for all, so God would always see us who believe in Christ as perfect and righteously blameless.
+Because He sees us always in the perfection of His Son.

-Jesus’s sacrifice on the cross was the actual payment – in full and beyond – for all the sins previously covered by the animal sacrifices, as well as the sins that would be committed in the future, by you and I.
+Jesus’s sacrifice on the cross was the actual payment – in full and beyond – for all the sins previously covered by the animal sacrifices, as well as the sins that would be committed after the cross, by you and I.

-Even the sins that we hadn’t committed yet at the time we accepted Jesus into our lives have been paid for by the blood of Jesus at the cross.
+Even the sins we hadn’t committed yet at the time we accepted Jesus have been paid for by the blood of Jesus at the cross.
+The cross is outside time.
 Every believer has been fully acquitted in Christ Jesus.

 And that’s why the gospel of Jesus Christ is Good News.
 Because everything we ever needed to do has been accomplished for us by Jesus, motivated by love.

 So – if everything has already been done, what part is there left for us to do in the New Covenant of Jesus Christ?

 Simply, to believe it, and receive and enjoy all that Jesus has accomplished for us.

 It isn’t as hard or far-fetched as you might think it is.
 Just as a farmer sows seeds and then simply waits expectantly to enjoy the harvest after a time, so it is with the gospel of Christ.